Ritika SrivastavaAssociate Senior Executive, Editorial

 #4 India Today

-Popular Private M.J.M.C.
-(Master of Journalism and Mass Communication) Colleges in India
+Popular Private B.J.
+(Bachelor of Journalism) Colleges in India

 Most Popular Courses